espressif/esp-privilege-separation/README.md

 To get started, please try out the [examples](examples).
 Each example has README with all setup instructions.

-#### Supported SoCs
+### Supported SoCs
 - ESP32-C3 based development board

+## Documentation

+Please refer to the documentation for latest version at: https://docs.espressif.com/projects/esp-privilege-separation/en/latest/esp32c3/index.html.
+This documentation is built from the [docs directory](docs) of this repository.

-### Future Work
+## Future Work

-The ESP Privilege Separation project is under active development.
+The ESP Privilege Separation framework is under active development.
 There are a wide range of problems that are unsolved yet, and are quite interesting to explore.
 We will be addressing these in the days to come.
-With this release, our goal is to enable a minimal set of functionality that can achieve the user-kernel privilege separation with minimal memory bloat for user applications, at the same time, maintaining simplicity and backward compatibility for the IDF APIs.
+With this release, our goal is to enable a minimal set of functionality that can achieve the user-kernel privilege separation with minimal memory bloat for user applications, at the same time, maintaining simplicity and backward compatibility for the ESP-IDF APIs.

 If you have a specific requirement that you believe fits well in this framework, or if solving such problems excites you, we'd love to talk to you for collaboration.